mliang42/170ConstraintSolver/README.md

 This is a series of generators and solvers for a constraint satisfication problem for CS170.
+Basic idea of how the problem works: you have a set number of wizards, and you want to figure out an order that sorts them by age, but you are not provided their exact ages.
+Instead, you are provided a list of constraints of the form "w1 w2 w3".
+This means that wizard3's age is NOT between wizard1 and wizard2.

 bruteforce.py generates a randomized sequence that meets an input constraint. ordered.py generates a sequence with a specific order, see code for details.